autistic-symposium/mev-toolkit/MEV_and_trading/high_frequency/README.md

 <br>

 * the efficient-market hypothesis (EMH) is a hypothesis in financial economics that states that asset prices reflect all available information.
-* ab implication is that it is impossible to "beat the market" consistently on a risk-adjusted basis since market prices should only react to new information.
+* an implication is that it is impossible to "beat the market" consistently on a risk-adjusted basis since market prices should only react to new information.
+* however, the market may take months, years or decades to adjust 😉

 <br>